nycpivot/tap-workshop-aws-any/README.md

 * kubectl
 * helm, jq, etc...

+This setup on AWS relies on secrets stored in AWS Secrets Manager.
+It's very easy to set this up, or you can modify the scripts to set these secrets as in code.
+The secrets required are as follows.

+*

 Once these prerequisites have been met, the operator has the following options for the TAP installation.

 ## TAP Installation